mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## Ethical considerations

 - The online retail dataset came from Kaggle and does not have any legal or societal issues.
 There was no personal data within the dataset which could expose or identify anything personal to a particular individual.

 - Within the ETL notebook, i have included ethical, legal and social implications for data handling.

 - Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis and RFM customer analysis.

 ## Wireframe

-- The dashboard wireframe was created in Figma to outline the layout for the dashboard.
+The dashboard wireframe was created in Figma to outline the layout for the dashboard.
+A search was conducted using "lookscout" in the community section, to be able to manually create a wireframe.

 It includes key components, such as summary cards for quick key points and charts (line, bar, pie and map).
-This wireframe will serve as a guide while designing the interactive dashboard.
+This wireframe will serve as a guide only while designing the interactive dashboard.

+As it is a guide only, it will act as a rough idea of how the dashboard should look.
+Therefore, The dashboard may not replicate this exact design when creating the dashboard and changes may occur.

 **Wireframe Design:**